White House Unveils $100 Million BRAIN Initiative

 The initiative is part of the President’s proposed fiscal 2014 budget, which is expected to be released in full on April 10.
-Congress will have to sign off on the program through its appropriations process.
-It’s unclear how a new program like this will fare in the current, uncertain fiscal environment.
+Congress will have to sign off on the initiative through its appropriations process.
+It’s unclear how a new effort like this will fare in the current uncertain fiscal environment.

-As proposed, three agencies will participate in the initiative known as BRAIN (Brain Research through Advancing Innovative Neurotechnologies).
+As proposed, three agencies will participate in the initiative, known as BRAIN (Brain Research through Advancing Innovative Neurotechnologies).
 The Defense Advanced Research Projects Agency will contribute $50 million in a set of programs designed to study the dynamic functions of the brain and then use the results to develop applications.
 The National Institutes of Health will invest about $40 million mainly through its NIH Blueprint for Neuroscience Research initiative.
-And the National Science Foundation will kick in some $20 million in research funding.
+And the National Science Foundation will spend some $20 million to fund related research.

-The initiative will also include support from private partners, including the Allen Institute for Brain Science, the Howard Hughes Medical Institute, the Kavli Foundation, and the Salk Institute for Biological Studies.
-A group of neuroscientists, supported by NIH and led by Cori Bargmann of Rockefeller University and William Newsome of Stanford University, has been charged with coming up with a plan, specific goals, and an estimated milestone time frame for the project.
+The initiative will also include support from private partners, including the Allen Institute for Brain Science, the Howard Hughes Medical Institute, The Kavli Foundation, and the Salk Institute for Biological Studies.
+A group of neuroscientists, supported by NIH, has been charged with coming up with a plan, specific goals, and an estimated milestone time frame for the project.

 But the human brain contains 85 billion neurons, and those cells connect through an estimated 100 trillion junctions, or synapses.
 Many scientists have argued that until tools exist to monitor the simultaneous firing of millions of neurons or more, how the human brain functions—and dysfunctions—will remain a mystery.
-Better understanding of the connectivity of nerve cells, researchers argue, could help treat conditions such as autism and schizophrenia, in which faulty neuronal circuitry has been implicated.
+BRAIN will help understand the dynamic connectivity of nerve cells, which could help treat conditions such as autism and schizophrenia, in which faulty neuronal circuitry has been implicated.

-“Neuroscience is getting to the point where researchers cannot take the next big step to understand neural circuits armed with traditional technology,” said Rafael Yuste, a neuron-imaging expert at Columbia University.

-So Yuste and several colleagues proposed a Brain Activity Mapping project in 2012 (Neuron, DOI: 10.1016/j.neuron.2012.06.006) that would bring together neuroscientists, engineers, chemists, and physicists to develop technology to bridge the knowledge gap.
-Together with the Kavli and other foundations, the group convened hundreds of experts at a series of workshops to brainstorm how to accomplish the feat.
-The BRAIN Initiative is the new, official name for the Brain Activity Mapping project.

 The BRAIN Initiative aims to follow in the footsteps of the Human Genome Project.
 “Every dollar we spent to map the human genome has returned $140 to our economy,” Obama said.
-In comparison, the federal investment for the first year of the genome project was only $28 million.
+The federal investment for the first year of funding for the genome project, 1988, was only $28 million.

-Of Obama’s unveiling of the BRAIN initiative, “It’s very exciting to be getting started,” says Paul S. Weiss, a chemist and nanoscientist at the University of California, Los Angeles, who was involved in developing the proposal.
-“The ability to do these measurements is going to make a difference, not only for the field, but also hopefully for people suffering from all kinds of neurological diseases.”
+Paul S. Weiss, a chemist and nanoscientist at UCLA who was involved in developing the proposal, says, “The ability to do these measurements is going to make a difference, not only for neuroscience, but also hopefully for people suffering from all kinds of neurological diseases.”

 Join the conversation